Visualizing spatial transcriptomics

 Sysbiolab Team

-spatial-transcriptomics.RmdPackage: PathwaySpace 1.2.1
+spatial-transcriptomics.RmdPackage: PathwaySpace 1.4.1

 Overview

-This vignette introduces PathwaySpace as an extension for the Seurat package (Hao et al. 2024), providing methods for signal propagation and visualization in spatial transcriptomics.
+This vignette introduces PathwaySpace as an extension for the Seurat package (Hao et al. 2024), providing methods for signal projection and visualization in spatial transcriptomics.
 It extends existing spatial analysis workflows to explore signal patterns in tissue microenvironments.
 In what follows, we present three step-by-step tutorials describing how to prepare input data for PathwaySpace.
 The results reproduce and refine examples featured in Seurat’s tutorials, so users are encouraged to see how these packages can be used together.

 Before you start